The stage. The lights. The screams of thousands of frenzied fans waiting to hear your music.

 Creating a musician/band page on Facebook paints a thorough picture of you as an artist.
 As you can see from the image below, you have your About section, photos, tour dates and events your fans can keep track of.

-Additionally, SoundCloud integrates very well with Facebook and makes SoundCloud promotion easy.
+Additionally, SoundCloud integrates very well with Facebook and makes real SoundCloud promotion easy.
 All you have to do is paste the URL of the particular track you want to link to on your post and it will automatically be embedded as a playable track.

 By having a fan page you can post sample tracks for your listeners, promote your SoundCloud song, and interact with your fans directly.
 Well written posts will lead them to your SoundCloud page for more samples of your music increasing your SoundCloud plays.